Contents

 - Optional : you must inform your supervisor that you are taking additional courses.
 The ECTS obtained will not be counted, but the jury will be able to assess their value.

-- If you are an international student on a study mobility programs à USMB : the online course can be included in your study contracts the request must be validated by your university's pedagogical advisor; or it can be taken as an option, without ECTS recognition.
+- If you are an international student on a study mobility programs à USMB : the online course can be included in your study contracts the request must be validated by your university's academic advisor; or it can be taken as an option, without ECTS recognition.

 UCIL (Collaborative International Learning at UNITA) allows you to integrate an international dimension into your courses.

-A UCIL, whose practical application comes from the word "COIL" (Collaborative online international learning), is a type of online teaching that allows you to integrate an international dimension into your courses without the need for geographical mobility.
+A UCIL, whose practical application comes from the word "COIL" (Collaborative online international learning), is a type of online teaching that enables you to integrate an international dimension into your courses without the need for geographical mobility.

 By adapting all or part of your course to include a period of pedagogical collaboration between you and an Alliance colleague from a different country, and/or a period during which international students work online synchronously or asynchronously.
 It's an innovative approach that provides students and teachers with a meaningful intercultural experience.